Chocolate Lover’s Chocolate Cake

 • Unsweetened Natural Cocoa Powder: Key for that rich chocolate flavor.
 Note that natural cocoa powder isn’t interchangeable with Dutch-process cocoa powder due to differences in acidity.

-• Baking Powder and Baking Soda: These leavening agents help your cupcakes rise and become light and fluffy.
-(Understand the difference between baking soda vs baking powder)
+• Baking Powder and Baking Soda: These leavening agents help your cake rise (understand the difference between baking soda vs baking powder).

 • Eggs: Add structure, richness, and stability to the batter.